uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/table_builders.rst

 Requirements
 ------------

-Each implementation of :ref:`table-builder` concept in |dal_short_name| shall follow next requirements:
+Each implementation of :ref:`table-builder` concept shall:

-1. Provide an ability to create single :ref:`table` concept implementation.
+1. Provide the ability to create a single :ref:`table` concept implementation.
-   Every builder shall be associated with a single table type.
+   Each builder shall be associated with a single table type.

-2. Shall be stateful object, which state can be used to access data inside builder via :ref:`accessors <Accessors>` or to create a table object.
+2. Be stateful object, which state is used to access data inside builder via :ref:`accessors <Accessors>` or to create a table object.

-3. Shall implement :code:`build()` member function, that creates a new table object based on the current snapshot of a builder state.
+3. Provide :code:`build()` member function that creates a new table object based on the current snapshot of a builder state.